Skullfiredevil/quick_evaluation/challenge1/challenge.md

 Once you have done this you now know the very basic functionality of Git and it's version control mechanism and for now this is all you will need!

 #### Challenge Completed! 🎖
+Please practice this with various file types until you are confident about how the basics work!

 ### Completion Checklist